-Laser vision correction includes a follow-up period, that is typically two-years from treatment date.
-During this time, any visits directly related to treatment (typically post-operative check-ups) are included.
-Any other problems, conditions, or treatments involving your eyes are not covered or included in post-operative care.
+Laser vision correction includes a follow-up period of two-years from treatment date.
+During this time, any visits directly related to treatment, most typically post-operative check-ups, are included at no charge.
 As much as you try to avoid eye injury, it may occur.
 If you experience eye trauma, during, or after your post-op period, it is important to schedule an exam immediately to ensure your eyes are healthy.
 Exams related to eye trauma are not included in your treatment fee.
-During your post-operative care, we may encounter pathology (eye disease) unrelated to your vision correction.
-Examples of this include but are not limited to eye trauma, redness, irritation, accidental injury, or allergies.
-It is our obligation to inform and offer treatment or refer you to an appropriate specialist.
+During your post-operative care we may encounter pathology (eye disease) not related to your vision correction treatment.
+Examples of this include but are not limited to eye trauma, stye, or allergies.
+It is our obligation to inform and offer treatment or refer you to have appropriate treatment.
 Under most circumstances this treatment is billable to your medical insurance.